sparkapi/sparkql/GRAMMAR.md

 ```
      group
        : LPAREN expressions RPAREN
        ;
 ```

 #### Field
 Keyword for searching on, these fields should be discovered using the metadata rules.
 In general, Keywords that cannot be found will be dropped from the filter.

 ```
+     field_expression
+       : field_function_expression
+       | arithmetic_expression
+       ;
      field
-       : field ADD field
-       | field SUB field
-       | field MUL field
-       | field DIV field
-       | field MOD field
-       | STANDARD_FIELD
+       : STANDARD_FIELD
        | CUSTOM_FIELD
+       ;
+     arithmetic_expression
+       : field_function_expression arithmetic literal
+       | literal arithmetic field_function_expression
+       | field_function_expression arithmetic literals
+       | literals arithmetic field_function_expression
+       ;
+     arithmetic
+       : ADD
+       | SUB
+       | MUL
+       | DIV
+       | MOD
+       ;
+     field_function_expression
+       : field
        | function
-       | numeric
        ;
 ```

 #### Condition
 The determinant of the filter, this is typically a value or set of values of a type that the field supports (review the field meta data for support).
 Functions are also supported on some field types, and provide more flexibility on filtering values

 ```
      condition
+       : arithmetic_condition
+       | literal_list
+       | literal
+       ;
+     arithmetic_condition
        : condition ADD condition
        | condition SUB condition
        | condition MUL condition
        | condition DIV condition
        | condition MOD condition
-       | literal_list
-       | literal
-       ;
 ```

 #### Function
 Functions may replace static values for conditions with supported field types.
 Functions may have parameters that match types supported by fields.